ghc-proposals/ghc-proposals/committee.rst

 -----------------------------------

 Any community thrives best by continuing to refresh itself with new members.
 Accordingly, membership on the committee comes with a three-year term.
-Terms begin/end in October.
 Toward the end of an individual's term, the secretary of the committee will put out a public call for nominations for people to join the committee.
 Self-nominations are welcome and expected.
 The member whose term is ending is free to re-nominate themselves.
 Nominations include a brief